kill9zombie/elixir_dojo/DOJO.md

     {:ok, "eight"}
     iex(4)>

 A #PID is a process ID.
-Whenever we spawn a process or start and OTP managed process, we get a process ID.
+Whenever we spawn a process or start an OTP managed process, we get a process ID.
 If we want to interact with the process, we'll need to keep it.
 If we're just interested in the side effects of the process, maybe not.
+In this case, `Game.Board.start_link` returns `{:ok, pid}` so that it can be managed by an OTP supervisor.

 The main board is defined in the `newboard` function.

-Oh, iex has tab complete for module and function names.
+* lib/game.ex

 Now let's setup our supervision tree (quit iex first with ctrl+c, ctrl+c).
-Your `lib/game.ex` file defines the supervisor, we need to add the following workers:
+Your `lib/game.ex` file defines the supervisor. `mix` will have given you an empty supervisor skeleton, we need to add the following workers and a task supervisor:

     defmodule Game do
       use Application